 All that was left was to stain the whole thing inside and out.
 I used a stain and varnish mix in honey pine.
 I could hardly wait for it to dry before I added the books.

-And, here is the other bookcase!
-This is one of the best parts about making your own bookcase out of an old canoe – you actually get to have two bookcases, making it an extra special value.
-You could even buy a more expensive older wooden canoe and make one for yourself and then sell the other half.
+When you make a canoe out of a bookcase, you actually can get two.
+Since you have to cut the canoe in half, you better plan on making another one.
+You could even make one for yourself and then sell the other half.
 Maybe you could even make money on the deal.
 Check out Craigs List, garage and estate sales, and Ebay.
 This would also work with an old rowboat.